realworldocaml/book/en/compiler-output-formats.md

 ## An overview of the toolchain

 The OCaml tools accept textual source code as input with filename extensions of `.ml` and `.mli` for modules and signatures respectively.
+We explained the basics of the build process earlier in [xref](#files-modules-and-programs), so we'll assume you've built a few OCaml programs already by this point.

 Each source file represents a *compilation unit* that is built separately.
 The compiler generates intermediate files with different filename extensions to use as it advances through the compilation stages.
-Finally, the compiler linker gathers together a collection of compiled compilation units and produces a standalone executable or library archive that can be re-used by other applications.
+The linker takes a collection of compiled units and produces a standalone executable or library archive that can be re-used by other applications.

 The overall compilation pipeline looks like this: